show-certh-hit/SHOW-AI-Toolbox/fleet-management/Accident_Detection/README.md

 ### Introduction

-The main goal is the recognition o the pre-accident stage in order to provide the system with the ability to react.The under-development model could forecast an accident.
+The main goal is the recognition of the pre-accident stage in order to provide the system with the ability to react.The under-development model could forecast an accident.
 The purpose is to do this task as many seconds as possible before the accident occurs.

 ### Pre-requisites